marioklaver/MKOutlinedLabelNode/README.md

 # MKOutlinedLabelNode
 Draw outlined text in SpriteKit.
 Currently only SKLabelHorizontalAlignmentMode.Center is supported.
+But it shouldn't be too hard to support all alignment modes.
+We just have to position the border depending on the alignment mode.

 Usage
 -----